mikewest/webappsec-mixed-content/proposed-level-2-roadmap.md

 4. User agents should **remove their shield UX more broadly**, perhaps following Safari's lead by removing it entirely, perhaps compromising based on use cases by moving it out of the address bar into developer tooling or extensions.

+## Questions

+1. Kate noted that the [internet is not friendly to SYN packets to firewalled ports](https://twitter.com/sigkate/status/923836727680147456).
+Apparently, it's quite common for firewalls to drop packets to unexpected ports rather than closing the connection, which caused Mozilla some pain when rolling out HSTS Priming (e.g.
+    <https://bugzilla.mozilla.org/show_bug.cgi?id=1311807>).
+We'll need to figure out whether the
+    opt-in for optionally-blockable content would be enough to mitigate this risk, or whether we'd need deeper changes to network stack timeouts, etc. If the latter, that might shift the cost/benefit analysis of auto-upgrading.

+2. David Kitchen suggests that [SRI might be a reasonable opt-in](https://twitter.com/buro9/status/923840947959496705) for optionally-blockable mixed content.